Get Started Today! (954) 834-2800

 Opting out of future security updates only puts your privacy and your data at even more risk.

 Of course, the choice to opt in or out of the COVID-19 Exposure Notification system is yours to make, but Google and Apple appear to be doing all the right things to ensure that the system is safe and secure, without violating anyone’s privacy.
-If you have any questions or concerns about your privacy, or the security of your data, don’t hesitate to reach out to us at KB Technologies Managed IT.
+If you have any questions or concerns about your privacy, or the security of your data, don’t hesitate to reach out to us at KB Technologies.

 Tired Of Annoying Computer Problems That Keep Coming Back?